Introduction

 Online Authenticator App

 An online authenticator app is a mobile application that generates verification codes used during login.
-Two-factor authentication (2FA) adds an extra layer of security to online accounts by requiring a second step of verification when signing in.
+Two-factor authentication (2FA) adds an extra layer of security to online accounts by requiring a second step of verification when signing in, and robust two-factor verification practices help ensure those additional checks are both secure and usable.

 Authenticator apps enhance security by generating time-sensitive, one-time passwords (TOTP) or push notifications for 2FA.
 Users have the ability to customize, organize, and manage their accounts and codes within the app, making it easier to utilize these features for improved security and usability.
 Authenticator apps generate one-time passwords (OTPs) that are used in addition to a username and password for account access.